The difference you make

 Many Shared Lives carers commit to sharing all of their lives – taking on a responsibility that is a paid way of life rather than just a job.
 Their dedication in this deserves to be rewarded.
 They create outcomes in mental and physical health that are proportionally greater than the resources they require.

-We call on local authorities to include Shared Lives carers as part of their wider social care pay reviews.
-Even though they are self-employed, the work they do is categorically a part of social care – so including them in social care pay reviews is a matter of basic fairness.
+We also call on local authorities to include Shared Lives carers as part of their wider social care pay reviews.
+Even though they are self-employed, the work they do is categorically a part of social care – so including them is a matter of basic fairness.
 In some cases, Shared Lives carers haven’t had a pay increase in 10 years.
 We know public services haven’t had pay rises, and only some had pay rises in line with inflation.
 Investing in Shared Lives carers, will enable more people to enjoy Shared Lives and eventually create a social care system that is more effective and more human.